Flight Compensation for Missed Connections due to Delays, Cancellations, and more

 If the missed connection means that the flight is no longer serving the purpose of your original travel plan, you may also want to make use of your rights of reimbursement.

+This right kicks in if your flight is delayed for five hours or more, if your flight is cancelled or if you are denied boarding for overbooking.
 Under this part of the regulation, you may ask the airline to provide you with a return flight to the first point of departure AND a refund for the journey not made.

 EC 261, which was been carried over into UK law following Brexit, is clear that refunds must also include parts of the journey that have been made if the flight is no longer serving its original purpose.
 This is particularly relevant to passengers on connecting flights, who have already flown part of their itinerary before the disruption occurred.